Schmops78/learning-git-1/basics.md

 * `git add <file>' - places the file in the git staging area

-* `git commit` - commits the file into git repository
+* `git commit` - commits the file into git repository. this was modified

 * `git diff` - tells the difference between file and what is stored in the git repository

+* `git log` - tells you the log history of your commits